 Why should we interpret a basic biological (and predictable) need as a source of shame?
 It’s like being embarrassed about breathing.
 It’s one of those silly things that we think without…well, thinking.
 It begins when our mouth gets dry, our tongue gets pasty and our lips begin sticking to our teeth.
 There are two options:

-—or—A) Client (inner monologue): This is terrible!
+—or—A) You (inner monologue): This is terrible!
 I couldn’t moisten a stamp for all the gold in Fort Knox!
 Everyone is looking at me try to lick my lips but my tongue feels like a rice cake.
 It’s not just dry, it’s a chamois!
 Now, I’m making weird clicking sounds like I’m speaking that African Bush dialect!
 Oh, great.
 I’m starting to sweat and tremble.
 My heart is racing!
 Oh, GOD!
 I’m having a stroke!

 It’s easy to see which option to choose.
 (B!)
 So let’s put this to bed.
 Drink water—as much as you need—when speaking.